-Conversely, the argument about the damage to populated land is correct.
+On the other hand, the argument about the damage in populated land is correct.
 Indeed, the population in inundated areas needs to be displaced.
-However, population displacement is not a case met in dams alone.
+However, population displacement is not a case met in dams only.
 Several major civil infrastructures may have similar impacts.
 In addition, displacement may happen also due to natural causes, such as landslides and unfavourable hydroclimatic shifts, as well as due to unfavourable economic conditions.
-Perhaps, the issue of population displacement has been given excessive emphasis because our modern societies tend to give priority to individual rights over collective rights, thus departing from the tradition which gave the word "idiot" (from the Greek "idiotes", meaning individual) such a negative meaning.
+Perhaps the issue of population displacement has been given excessive emphasis because our modern societies tend to give priority on individual rights over collective rights, thus departing from the tradition which gave the word 'idiot' (from the Greek 'idiotes', meaning individual) such a negative meaning.
 Certainly, a better balance of collective and individual rights needs to be sought.